jonasbcarlsen/jonasbcarlsen/README.md

 ### Hi there 👋

-I'm an engineer at University of Oslo in the Department of Physics, in the research section Plasma & Space Physics.
-This is my personal GitHub profile.
+I'm an engineer at the University of Oslo, Department of Physics.
+This profile is used for personal projects and external collaborations.

 <!--
 **jonasbcarlsen/jonasbcarlsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.